 This means that you are keeping track of your starting point.
 Whether you are using your weight in numbers as a goal or keeping track of inches lost, you must be able to measure your goals somehow so that you may be rewarded with progress.

-I truly hope that this information helps you set realistic fitness goals, especially if you’ve recently had a baby.
+I truly hope that this information helps you set realistic goals for your postpartum fitness journey.
+(Congratulations on the baby, BTW!)

 Want to know how to jump into a new group fitness class?
 Here’s how I did it after having my daughter.